 However, if you were in a vehicle crash that was partially your fault, but your PIP doesn’t cover all of your injuries, you might file a claim or lawsuit against the other party’s insurance company.

-Under Florida’s comparative fault law, your compensation would be reduced in proportion to your own negligence.
-And, if other parties were injured, you could be held liable for their injuries.
+Under Florida’s modified comparative fault law, your compensation could be reduced in proportion to your own negligence — or barred altogether if your share of negligence is over 50%.
 That’s another good reason to consult a reputable personal injury attorney as soon as possible after your accident.
-They’ll help you fight for compensation for your injuries and help protect you against unfair blame and potential liability.
+They’ll help you fight for compensation for your injuries and protect you against unfair blame and potential liability.